Md-Siam-Mia-Man/ViveStream-Revived/README.md

   - 😴 **Sleep Timer:** Binge-watch responsibly... or try to.
   - 🔁 **Autoplay:** Keep the good times rolling, non-stop.
 - 📚 **Your Personal Library:** All your downloads live in a beautiful, searchable grid of awesome.
+- 🔒 **Rock-Solid Database:** Your library is now powered by a robust SQLite database, ensuring your collection is safe, fast, and corruption-free.
 - 📦 **All-in-One-Box:** No need to install Python, yt-dlp, or FFmpeg.
 We packed everything you need.
 It just works!™️
 - ⌨️ **Ninja-Fast Hotkeys:** Control the player without ever touching your mouse.
 (See the list below!)